 Can My Car Tow A Go-Pod? | Go-Pods Micro Tourer Caravans | Go-Pods.co.uk

-One way to check if your vehicle can tow a Go-Pod is to refer to your V5 document which will normally state the maximum braked towing capacity.
+One way to check your vehicles towing allowance is to refer to its V5 document, which will normally state the 'braked' towing capacity.

 Example V5 showing where to find your car's braked towing capacity figure.

-All drivers with full UK licences can legally tow a Go-Pod plated of 750Kg or more.
-For more information on this please review the Blog entry at the following link - click here.
+All drivers with full UK licences can usually tow a Go-Pod plated of 750Kg or more.
+For more information on this please visit the .Gov.UK website - click here.

 Once you have checked your vehicle's towing capacity, you will need to arrange for a towbar & electrics.

 We don't provide this service as it is specialist work.